 – You can join and learn as you go while playing on a team in the league.

 – You can try the sport out as stated below to determine if you like the sport, and then join.
-Your Learn to Curl fees can be applied to your membership.
+In certain cases, portions of your Learn to Curl fees can be applied to your league fees.

 – First time curlers will have a reduced fee for membership.